simonesilvestroni/m2m-website/_pages/epk.md

 ## Bio

-[Minutes to Midnight](/about/), bassist and music producer currently based in Milan (Italy), launched in 2019 a music project specifically to tell a real-life tale of imprisonment and liberty. [*After 1989: A Trip To Freedom*]({{ site.url }}/music/after-1989/) tells the story from his perspective as a grandson, who has only recently uncovered answers to how his grandfather managed to escape Germany in 1945.
+[Minutes to Midnight](/about/), launched in 2019 a music project specifically to tell a real-life tale of imprisonment and liberty. [*After 1989: A Trip To Freedom*]({{ site.url }}/work/music/after-1989/) tells the story from the perspective as a grandson, who has only recently uncovered answers to how his grandfather managed to escape Germany in 1945.
 A modern-day attempt at storytelling, the album is a glimpse into hope.

-## Listen to the album
+## On Bandcamp

 {% include pattern-bandcamp.html size="bc-album" iframecode='<iframe src="https://bandcamp.com/EmbeddedPlayer/album=4002304498/size=large/bgcol=ffffff/linkcol=333333/artwork=small/transparent=true/" seamless><a href="https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom">After 1989: A Trip To Freedom by Minutes to Midnight</a></iframe>' %}

-## Album video playlist
+## YouTube playlist

 {% include pattern-video-list.html id="PLR26aYJQa09PleTolHJU9AXACUHWsdu6s" %}